oroinc/documentation/backend/entities-data-management/data-fixtures.rst

     php bin/console oro:migration:data:load

 The fixtures type ("main", or "demo") can be specified with the ``--fixtures-type=<type>`` option.
-For example, you can create data fixtures that should only be loaded when you want to to present your application with some demo data.
-To do so place your data fixture classes in the ``Migrations/Data/Demo/ORM`` subdirectory of your bundle and use the ``--fixtures-type`` option of the ``oro:migration:data:load`` command to indicate that the demo data should be loaded:
+For example, you can create data fixtures that should only be loaded when you want to present your application with some demo data.
+To do so, place your data fixture classes in the ``Migrations/Data/Demo/ORM`` subdirectory of your bundle and use the ``--fixtures-type`` option of the ``oro:migration:data:load`` command to indicate that the demo data should be loaded:

 .. code-block:: none